-- A single VLAN is a single Broadcast domain - An IP subnet is also a broadcast domain

-- WARNING! static IP addressing two IP subnets in the same VLAN is not wise! - When an IP broadcast packet is created in a VLAN it is STILL mapped to the broadcast MAC address - At Layer 2 a device cannot distinguish between a broadcast frame from another IP subnet - Therefore an IP broadcast in a different IP subnet in the same VLAN will still go to devices in the "other" IP subnet - This is a potential security risk - Tip Make each VLAN its own IP subnet
+- A single VLAN is a single Broadcast domain - An IP subnet is also a broadcast domain - VLANs can therefore be described to a router as an IP subnet - WARNING! static IP addressing two IP subnets in the same VLAN is not wise! - When an IP broadcast packet is created in a VLAN it is STILL mapped to the broadcast MAC address - At Layer 2 a device cannot distinguish between a broadcast frame from another IP subnet - Therefore an IP broadcast in a different IP subnet in the same VLAN will still go to devices in the "other" IP subnet - This is a potential security risk - Tip Make each VLAN its own IP subnet